loicfrering/backbone.datagrid/README.md

 ------

 It is for now in its early stage of developments: the API may be subject to changes.
-Also it only manages in memory collections but REST API should be supported very soon.
+Also it only manages in-memory collections but REST API should be supported very soon.

 Contributing